 Conway Grammar School is part of the Union#38 School District working closely with Whately Elementary, Deerfield Elementary, and Sunderland Elementary.

 Union#38 Schools offer full-day preschool programs for three and four year old children.
-The early childhood classroom is an integrated program for both special needs children and their typically developing peer partners.
-The program offers educational therapies such as speech/language; occupational, and physical therapy; screening and assessment; and parent support services.
-Our preschool program meets the accreditation standards set by the National Associate for the Education of Young Children.
+The early childhood classroom are integrated programs for students with disabilities and peer partners.
+The programs offer educational therapies such as speech/language; occupational, and physical therapy; screening and assessment; and parent support services.

 Other programs include instrumental music, where students are eligible to participate in group lessons on string instruments in grades 3-6 and band instruments in grades 5-6.
 The thirty minute lessons are free of charge and scheduled during the school day in consultation with the classroom teachers.
 In September, the music teachers demonstrate the instruments and distribute information on how and where to rent an instrument.
 Concerts are scheduled through the year, culminating in a combined performance by the four Union 38 schools in the spring (held at Frontier Regional).